Is It Legal?: Colin Lotus

-Lotus is the junior partner of the firm and succeeded his father once he had retired.
-Colin is very proud to be a solicitor and is enthusiastic about his work, but unfortunately he is naive, accident-prone and often makes stupid mistakes.
-Usually Bob resolves Colin's messes.
+Colin Lotus is the junior partner of the firm and succeeded his father once he had retired.
+Colin is very proud to be a solicitor and is enthusiastic about his work, but, unfortunately, he is naive, accident-prone and often makes stupid mistakes.
+Usually Bob resolves Colin’s messes.

 Colin is very helpful to the rest of the firm despite the fact that they all think he is annoying and that he is very strange.
 He is a bachelor but has a dog, Tucker.
 He remained a bachelor despite having a one-night stand in "Office Party" with the wife of an imprisoned client.
-In "Glad To Be Colin" and "New Bloke" he started a relationship with Sarah who had appeared in the previous two series as the delivery girl from Mr. Bappy, the sandwich shop that was below the office.
+In "Glad To Be Colin" and "New Bloke", he started a relationship with Sarah who had appeared in the previous two series as the delivery girl from Mr. Bappy, the sandwich shop that was below the office.
 As a result, there was tension between Colin and Bob, as Bob previously had a crush on Sarah and contemplated pursuing a romantic relationship with her.

 Dick Spackman

-Spackman is one of the senior partners of the firm, but his knowledge of law is limited.
+Dick Spackman is one of the senior partners of the firm, but his knowledge of law is limited.
 Dick is very arrogant and often disregards others to make his life more convenient.
 Most of his time is spent in his office drinking glasses of sherry, watching golf on the television and not doing any work.
-He sees his position in the firm as bringing the work in which is completed by Stella, Bob or Colin.
+He sees his position in the firm as bringing the work in, which is then completed by Stella, Bob or Colin.
 Dick's last appearance in the series was in the episode "Indecision."
-In the series 3 episode "A Question of Pants" it was revealed that Dick had taken early retirement, resulting in Stella being the firm's sole senior partner.
+In the series 3 episode, "A Question of Pants", it was revealed that Dick had taken early retirement, resulting in Stella being the firm’s sole senior partner.